My Endless Mountain Hometown

 "Please Like and Follow my Facebook page for aerial photography of the Endless Mountain Region"

 Can you recognize your hometown from a birdseye view?
-Like and Follow as we post 1 mystery town per week, then allow a week for your guess before release of the town's name!
 All towns posted with be geographically located within the Endless Mountain region of Pennsylvania's Bradford, Susquehanna, Sullivan, and Wyoming Counties.
 All photos will be captured by Professional Surveyor and FAA Remote Pilot, Matthew A. Boozer.

 EMH #1 (2018-05-18) Warren Center, Bradford County.